sophgo/sophgo-doc/SG2042/TRM/source/pinmux.rst

 Pinmux module controls attributes of pins.
 These attributes including function, pull up, pull down or no pull, if schmitt trigger is enabled and driving strength.

+The base address is listed in table :ref:`mmap_table`, PINMUX device.

 .. include:: pinmux-reg.rst